strawberryfield/Contemporary_CDV/Common/README.md

 for the cut.

-So I dusted off ImageMagick, but instead of driving it in javascript I decided to take advantage of the brand new Net 6.0 and the Magick.NET library which already incorporates ImageMagick and therefore allows you to create ready-to-use executables.
+So I dusted off ImageMagick, but instead of driving it in javascript I decided to take advantage of the brand new Net 6.0 (and from december 2023 also Net 8.0) and the Magick.NET library which already incorporates ImageMagick and therefore allows you to create ready-to-use executables.